jordifierro/rails-api-base/README.md

 * Install ruby version 2.3.0 and set it with your ruby environment manager ([more info here](https://www.ruby-lang.org/en/documentation/installation/)).

-* Install Postgres and start de PostgreSQL server in the foreground ([more info here](https://wiki.postgresql.org/wiki/Detailed_installation_guides)).
+* Install Postgres and start the PostgreSQL server in the foreground ([more info here](https://wiki.postgresql.org/wiki/Detailed_installation_guides)).

 * Clone the repository and get inside it: